'Straight up lied': prosecutors blast longtime Trump adviser Stone in trial

 The prosecution said the jury will hear testimony from Steve Bannon, who served as an adviser to Trump during the campaign and in the White House, and former deputy campaign chairman Rick Gates, who testified for the government last year in a trial that led to the conviction of former campaign chairman Paul Manafort.

-Zelinsky accused Stone of five categories of lies.
-Zelinsky also told the jurors the case was neither about politics nor about who hacked the Democratic National Committee in 2016.
+Zelinsky told the jurors the case was neither about politics nor about who hacked the Democratic National Committee in 2016.
 U.S. intelligence agencies and Mueller concluded the hacking was done by Russia.

 Stone is accused of lying to the Intelligence Committee about the Trump campaign’s efforts to obtain emails hacked by Russia that were published by the Wikileaks website to harm Democratic candidate Hillary Clinton’s candidacy.
 The Democratic-led panel is now spearheading the House impeachment inquiry against Trump over his request that Ukraine investigate a Democratic rival, Joe Biden.